ibm-cloud-docs/power-iaas/SAP-HANA-sr2-sh2-profiles.md

 * S1022: for the workloads that require less than 2 TB RAM.
 * E1080: for the workloads that require 2 TB RAM or more.

-You can deploy the following types of SAP HANA profiles:
+You can deploy the following types of SAP HANA profiles using API/CLI/Terraform:

 * **SAP HANA**: If you want to deploy SAP HANA in your data center and if no S1022 systems are available, you can select an E1080 system.
 * **sh2 profiles**: If you want to deploy SAP HANA profiles on the S1022 system with less than 2 TB memory, you can deploy sh2 profiles.